T12z/TCNopen/trdp/spy/README.txt

                    |_| |__|__|____/|__|     |_____|__|    |_|

 This Plugin can be used to display packages containing TRDP (Train Realtime Data Protocol).

 You can apply your XML-config-file (for setup go [Edit]->Preferences->Protocols->TRDP and load your xml file there) for filtering and displaying.

 N E W S
 =======
-2020-12 Thorsten <t12z@tractionpad.de>

- * Updated handling of Bitset type (TRDP-type 1).
-Antivalents and Bitsets are displayed correctly now.
-The fall-back handling on numeric type-idents is chosen in the protocol preferences.
-The config is reloaded automatically.

-2020-12 Thorsten <thorsten.schulz@uni-rostock.de>

- * Build for Wireshark 3.4 added.
-Sources compile w/o any changes.

-2020-02 Thorsten <thorsten.schulz@uni-rostock.de>

- * Added deb/dpkg based packaging for Linux.

- * Added Makefile for Linux building.
-Needs libwireshark-dev as dependency and doxygen for HTML-docs.

- * Doxygen PDF generation repaired.
-However, only the HTML output is included in the packaging to minimize build-dep.

 2020-01 Thorsten <thorsten.schulz@uni-rostock.de>

  * Build for Wireshark 3.2 added.
 Sources compile w/o any changes.

 2019-06 Thorsten <thorsten.schulz@uni-rostock.de>

  * Update on time types representation.

  * Time display can be fine-tuned in the TRDP-Spy preferences.

 2019-04 Thorsten <thorsten.schulz@uni-rostock.de>